bioFAM/mofax/README.md

 #### Model object

 Model object is an instance of a `mofa_model` class that wraps around the HDF5 connection and provides a simple way to address the parts of the trained model such as expectations for factors and for their loadings (weights) eliminating the need to traverse the HDF5 file manually.
+The original connection to the HDF5 file is exposed via the `model.model` attribute.

 #### Model methods

-Simple data structures (e.g. lists or dictionaries) are typically returned upon calling the properties of the mofa model, e.g. `model.shape`:
+Simple data structures (e.g. lists or dictionaries) are typically returned upon accessing the properties of the mofa model, e.g. `model.shape`:

 ```python
 model.shape